hknutzen/Netspoc/technical.markdown

 routers with stronger filter types still have to filter information coming from routers with weaker filter types, that let pass more information.

-{% include image.html src="./crosslink.png" description="Routers connected by crosslink network.
-If filtertypes of both routers are equally strong, no filtering is needed at the crosslink network interfaces." %}
+{% include image.html src="./crosslink.png" description="Routers connected by crosslink network." %}

-Netspoc processes every crosslink network assuring following requirements:
+Netspoc processes every crosslink network to identify the adjacent routers with weakest filter strength, tagging the hardware of the appropriate interfaces with the crosslink flag, indicating that no ACL needs to be generated.
+Simultaneously, the proper usage of crosslink network is checked:

-* All routers connected by crosslink networks are managed
+* All routers connected by crosslink networks are managed.
+* Hardware of crosslink network interfaces is not used for other networks.
-* Routers with filtertypes `secondary` and `local` are not included in one router cluster ** - why?**
+* Routers with filtertypes `secondary` and `local` are not included in one router cluster.
-* Interface hardware of crosslink network interfaces is not used for other interfaces/networks
-* All no_in_acl-interfaces of a router cluster border on the same security zone(consistent border definitions are required, as the cluster represents a single router)
+* All no_in_acl-interfaces of routers connected by a crosslink network border the same security zone (consistent border definitions are required, as the cluster represents a single router).
-* Either all or none of the crosslink networks interfaces use need_out_acl **why?**
+* Either all or none of the crosslink networks interfaces use need_out_acl

+### Cluster crosslinked routers

+Netspoc uses the term 'router' for both routers and firewalls.
+While firewalls recognize, whether the destination of a data packet is the firewalls interface with IP = 10.1.1.1. or the network with IP = 10.1.1.0/24 connected to this interface, routers do not.
+Therefore, in routers ACLs, access to the interface must be denied if a permission for the network is given.
+This is denoted in Netspoc by the `need-protect` flag.

+In routers connected by crosslink networks, some of the interfaces of a `need_protect`-labeled router do not generate ACLs, relying on the adjacent routers to do the filtering.
+Thus, these routers must be informed about the interfaces of the `need_protect`-labeled router to include appropriate deny-clauses in their ACLs.

+Netspoc generates clusters of crosslinked routers containing at least one router labels with the `need_protect` tag, and references the interfaces of the clusters `need_protect` routers in every router of the cluster.

+Router clusters are generated by processing every crosslinked `need_protect` router, adding crosslinked routers via depth first search on the adjacent crosslink networks.

+  When generating ACLs,
+some routers need to be protected against access to their interfaces.
 Netspoc then sets the crosslink flag for crosslink network interfaces connected to those routers of the cluster that have the weakest filter type (filtertypes, should probably be placed elsewhere:
 `primary`/`full`>`standard`>`secondary`>`local`>`local_secondary`).
 The
 crosslink flag indicates that no ACL needs to be generated at the corresponing interface.
 Interfaces belonging to routers of stronger filter types still need to filter information coming from routers with lower filter types, which filter less strictly.

 **Place this somewhere else?** In Netspoc policy language, the term router is used for both routers and firewalls.
 While firewalls